 When you are run down you are more prone to infections like cystitis.
 This is because your immune system isn’t strong enough to fight off illness.
 We can become run down due to; worries, stress, not eating enough or having enough exercise.
 Life becomes more difficult to cope with and molehills become mountains.
-How do you treat cystitis when you are run down?

 Symptoms of being run down include; tiredness, depression, indecisiveness, lack of concentration, urinary tract infections, weight gain or loss, skin problems and a general feeling of being unwell.

 Doctors recommend adopting a healthy lifestyle, good eating habits, exercising and drinking plenty of water.
 Supplements can help a little but ultimately self-care and consideration should help relieve the symptoms.

 What Is Cystitis

 Cystitis is a urinary tract infection where the bladder becomes inflamed.
 Both men and women can suffer from the condition but it is more common in women.
 In most cases, it only lasts for a few days and causes few problems.